John Villiers

 John had always been modest about his family background, but had inherited significant wealth through his mother, Mary Ida Porter.
 This wealth allowed him to build the capital which now forms the basis of The John Villiers Trust.

 John was aware of how lucky he was.
 He knew that he wanted his privilege to benefit others.
-The establishment of the trust has created a unique opportunity — enabling others to make their own mark, their own difference and build their own legacy.
+The establishment of the Trust has created a unique opportunity — enabling others to make their own mark, their own difference and build their own legacy.

 We’re here to make the most of this opportunity.